 You know the saying, "an apple a day keeps the doctor away?"
-Well in the case of breastfeeding mothers, it isn't just any ‘ol apple.
-Or any ‘ol fruit, in fact.
+Well in the case of breastfeeding mothers, it isn't just any old apple.
+Or any old fruit, in fact.
 Nope.
 All fruits are not created equal.
 Your needs as a breastfeeding mother are different than they used to be.
-And so, there are some stand out fruits to eat when you're breastfeeding.
+And so, there are some stand-out fruits to eat when you're breastfeeding.

 As many new moms know, one of the most important goals during breastfeeding is maintaining an adequate milk supply.
-According to dietician and nutritionist, Brigitte Zeitlin, founder of BZ Nutrition, eating lean proteins, a wide array of veggies, and whole grains is imperative for breastfeeding moms and can really help keep up that milk supply.
+As dietician and nutritionist, Brigitte Zeitlin, founder of BZ Nutrition, explains to Romper, eating lean proteins, a wide array of veggies, and whole grains is imperative for breastfeeding moms and can really help keep up that milk supply.
 In addition to those foods, adding two servings (around two cups) of fruit per day can provide new moms and their babies with even more crucial nutrients.
 But as mentioned, not all fruits are created equal when it comes to breastfeeding benefits.

-As a new mom, it may feel hard to find time to do anything during the day - even eat.
-So why not make sure you're really maximizing your meal and snack times.
-The great thing about eating a diet chock full of breastfeeding-geared nutrients is that both mama, and baby will get exactly what they need.
-So if you're looking for fruits that'll help with your flow, here are nine of the best fruits for breastfeeding moms to eat.
+As a new mom, it may feel hard to find time to do anything during the day... even eat.
+So make sure you're really maximizing your meal and snack times.
+The great thing about eating a diet chock full of breastfeeding-geared nutrients is that both mama and baby will get exactly what they need.
+So if you're looking for fruits that'll help with your flow, here are nine of the best picks for breastfeeding moms.

 "These citrus gems are an excellent source of vitamin C which breastfeeding moms need a lot of, even more than when you were pregnant," says Zeitlin.
-According to Kid's Health, vitamin C plays a crucial role in growing healthy bones, teeth and muscles in all children, including newborns.
+As Kid's Health reported, vitamin C plays a crucial role in growing healthy teeth and muscles in all children, including newborns.
 Zeitlin says it can also help boost tissue growth and repair in breastfeeding moms.
 She also adds that new moms should aim for about 120 milligrams of vitamin C per day, which would be about two small oranges.

 These smooth and sweet cuties pack some serious phytoestrogens, which mimic the activity of estrogen in the body.
-According to Zietlin, phytoestrogens help regulate milk producing hormones in the body and can increase lactation.
+As Zietlin says, phytoestrogens help regulate milk producing hormones in the body and can increase lactation.
 Apricots are also full of calcium, potassium and vitamins C and A — all of which contribute to the optimal health for you and your baby.

-The stand out benefit of blueberries is their antioxidant properties.
+The stand-out benefit of blueberries is their antioxidant properties.
 Blueberries have the highest potency of antioxidants of any fruit, according to WebMD.
-Although the amount that passes through breastmilk is largely unknown, it's known that antioxidants do indeed pass through to the baby, which may help prevent disease in infancy according to a study in the Journal of Health, Population and Nutrition.
+Although the amount that passes through breastmilk is largely unknown, it's been confirmed that antioxidants do indeed pass through to the baby, which may help prevent disease in infancy according to a study in the Journal of Health, Population and Nutrition.

 Potassium is super important for pregnant women, but maintaining high levels of potassium is still crucial while breastfeeding.
 And actually, you need more of it as a breastfeeding mom, as it will help you maintain your fluid and electrolyte balance.
-According to Baby Center, the recommended amount of potassium is 5,100 milligrams.
+As per Baby Center, the recommended amount of potassium is 5,100 milligrams.